 For me, Basil is Italy, summer and pasta.
 How can you possibly feel miserable when you get a whiff of this delicious herb?
 It is one of the herbs that I recommend for all gardeners.

 The Italians have always associated basil with love and not just in the kitchen.
 A woman would place basil on her doorstep to show her love that he would be welcomed.
 The English took it a little further and believed a sprig of fresh basil would wither and die if placed in the hand of an unfaithful partner.
 For the Ancient Greeks the herb was a symbol of hostility and insanity, and in France only the King could cut it and with a pair of golden scissors.
 In India, the herb was considered sacred to the gods and Haiti it was used for protection against evil spirits.

-In medicine basil also had opposing reputations, with some physicians praising it for healing digestive ailments, fevers, snake bites, hysteria and other nervous conditions and others maintaining that it caused insanity, comas, internal organ damage and caused worms and lice in the body.
+Basil had opposing reputations in medicine.
+Some physicians praising it for healing digestive ailments, fevers, snake bites, hysteria and other nervous conditions, and others maintaining that it caused insanity, comas, internal organ damage and caused worms and lice in the body.

 Basil is widely used in Italian cooking, and not just as pesto.
 Add it to pasta, pizza, salads and casseroles, and it gives a wonderful lift to a Gin and Tonic.
 Basil loses its flavour quickly when heated, so add it at the end of cooking, especially in casseroles.